pcminh0505/bigdata-pipeline-kafka-cassandra/README.md

 ./run.sh [build|setup|start|stop|bash|clean]
 ```

-- **build**: automatically build the according image to the required container for the project (can be selected with y/N options)
+- **build**: automatically build the according images to the required containers for the project (can be selected with y/N options)
 - **setup**: automatically setup Cassandra and Kafka (including Kafka Connect) sequentially and effectively link necessary services together for a functional flow
-- **start**: automatically launch the producers and consumers.
+- **start**: automatically launch the producers, consumers, and dashboard (can be selected with y/N options)
 - **stop**: automatically stop all running containers and remove networks
-- **bash**: ask for the name of the container you want to access and open an interactive bash (for Cassandra container, there's an extra option for accessing CQLSH directly)
+- **bash**: access the preferred container's shell (support direct CQLSH access for Cassandra container)
-- **clean**: remove all pre-built images
+- **clean**: remove everything ‼️

 ### 🧬 Recommended flow: